The Wind-Up Bird Chronicle: Chapters and parts removed from English translation

 House" chapter to make the chronology of events consistent.

 Book 2 chapter 15 summary: In chapter 15 Toru awakens to Creta Kano who mysteriously appeared in his bed the night before.
 She tells him that she has lost her name and asks if he would like to flee Japan with her.
 To this request he agrees and leaves behind memorabilia of his old life with his wife.
 While Toru is in town gathering supplies for his flee he reads an article about Noboru Wataya, the article explains that Noboru is now trying to become a politician.

 Chapter 17 is not completely removed, instead the excerpt where Toru takes passport photos is removed and the very lengthy conversation Toru has with his uncle about buying real estate is condensed into one English paragraph.

 Book 2 Chapter 18 summary: Creta Kano returns to Japan and Toru tells her that he will not be fleeing with her.
 After this he meets with May Kasahara and they watch the demolition of the Miyawaki house.
 Later in the chapter Toru is swimming at the ward pool where he dreams in the pool about floating at the bottom of the well, presented in earlier chapters, and hearing horses dying during an eclipse.
 This leads him to the realization that the mysterious woman on the phone was actually his wife.
-Ending book 2 with this cliff hanger.
+Ending book 2 with this cliffhanger.